 Young athletes are under a tremendous amount of pressure.
 Pressure is brought about by adult-driven specialized training programs, weekend tournaments, showcases, and competitions.
 The psychological risk of burnout, depression, and increased risk of injury often leads to withdrawal from sport.

-3. Injury and Burnout Leads to Dropout
+3. Injury and Burnout Lead to Dropout

 Research proves adolescents need to enjoy their sport.
 Intrinsic motivators are keys to maintaining participation.
-Unfortunately, this is often not the case as the temptation of collegiate scholarships and stardom causes thousands of athletes to specialize.
+Unfortunately, this is often not the case as the temptation of college scholarships and stardom causes thousands of athletes to specialize.

 Consequently, the child loses a sense of control or decision-making power over their lives.
 These consequences may be far-reaching with their overall physical and psychological development.